 Q4: When does RR 2.0 go into effect?

-A4: The new rates take effect today, October 1, 2021, for all new business and for some existing policies.
+A4: The new rates took effect on October 1, 2021 for all new policies and for some existing policies.
 Existing policies with renewal dates between October 1 and March 31 will be permitted to transition to the new rates at their upcoming renewal, if the new rate is more favorable (i.e., lower) to the policyholder than their existing or “legacy” rate.

 The remaining NFIP renewals (those whose rates are staying the same or increasing in the new system and those whose policies are not scheduled to renew until after April 1) will transition to the new rates at their next renewal, but no sooner than April 1, 2022.

 The transition from legacy rating to RR 2.0 for policies with effective or renewal dates between Oct.
 1, 2021, and March 31, 2022 is further explained in FEMA’s Industry Transition Memo (ITM).
 The ITM also provides guidance for NFIP agents, insurers, and vendors on how to accomplish the transition.
 (Last updated 10/1/21)

 Q5: Do I need to use a different Flood Insurance Manual (FIM) for Risk Rating 2.0?

 A5: Yes.
 FEMA has issued a Risk Rating 2.0 FIM that is meant to be used for policies being issued using RR 2.0 rates.
 Here are the links to the front matter and appendices of the RR 2.0 FIM: